Hidden Half of Nature: Intelligent, Invisible Life In Us and On Us

 Excerpted from The Hidden Half of Nature by David R. Montgomery and Anne Biklé.
 Copyright © 2016 by David R. Montgomery and Anne Biklé.
 Used with permission of the publisher, W. W. Norton & Company, Inc. All rights reserved.

-David Montgomery and Anne Biklé speak about their work at the 2019 Bioneers Conference.
+David Montgomery and Anne Biklé will speak about their work at the 2021 Bioneers Conference.